 Bloom Time: Early spring

 Lamium amplexicaule is a low-growing annual plant with soft, finely hairy stems.
 It grows up to 10 inches (25 cm) tall.
-Leaves are opposite, rounded, up to 1.2 inches (3 cm) in diameter, and with a lobed margin.
+Leaves are opposite, rounded with lobed margins, and up to 1.2 inches (3 cm) in diameter.
 Flowers are pink to purple and up to 0.8 inches (2 cm) long.

 It is grown as an annual plant, so it has no USDA hardiness zone.